Scotts Bluff County, Nebraska

 Scotts Bluff County is a county on the western border of the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 36,084.
-Its county seat is Gering, and its largest city is Scottsbluff.
-Scotts Bluff County is included in the Scottsbluff, NE Micropolitan Statistical Area.
-In the Nebraska license plate system, Scotts Bluff County is represented by the prefix 21, since the county had the twenty-first-largest number of registered vehicles registered when the state's license-plate system was established in 1922.
+As of the 2020 census, the population was 36,084, and was estimated to be 35,586 in 2025, making it the ninth-most populous county in Nebraska.
+The county seat is Gering and the largest city is Scottsbluff.

+Scotts Bluff County is included in the Scottsbluff, NE micropolitan area.

+In the Nebraska license plate system, Scotts Bluff County was represented by the prefix "21" (as it had the 21st-largest number of vehicles registered in the state when the license plate system was established in 1922).

 History

+Scotts Bluff County was created on November 6, 1888.

 The county is named for a prominent bluff that served as a landmark for 19th-century pioneers traveling along the Oregon Trail.
 Scotts Bluff was named for Hiram Scott, a Rocky Mountain Fur Company trapper who died nearby around 1828.
 Washington Irving claimed that, after being injured and abandoned, Scott had crawled sixty miles only to perish near the bluff that now bears his name.
 The bluff is now managed by the National Park Service as Scotts Bluff National Monument.

 The town of Gering was founded at the base of the bluff in 1887, and the city of Scottsbluff was founded across the North Platte River in 1900.
 Joined by the river, the former transportation highway, the two cities now form Nebraska's 7th-largest urban area.

+On July 31, 2022, a VOW (Volcano Warning) was issued for the Scottsbluff area.
+The alert itself did not say anything about a volcano, but rather a wildfire.
+Nebraska has no active and/or dormant volcanoes.

 Transportation

-Scotts Bluff County Airport (BFF) is Nebraska's third-busiest airport in terms of passenger boardings.
+Scotts Bluff County Airport (BFF) is Nebraska's third busiest airport in terms of passenger boardings.

 Geography

+According to the United States Census Bureau, the county has a total area of 745.555 sqmi, of which 739.621 sqmi is land and 5.934 sqmi (0.80%) is water.
+It is the 32nd-largest county in Nebraska by total area.

 Scotts Bluff County is on the west side of Nebraska.
 Its west boundary line abuts the east boundary line of the state of Wyoming.
 The North Platte River flows east-southeastward through the upper central part of the county.
 The county's terrain consists of arid rolling hills, about half of which is dedicated to agriculture.
 The county's lands slope to the east-southeast.

-The county has an area of 745 sqmi, of which 739 sqmi is land and 6.0 sqmi (0.8%) is water.